 Chronic diarrhea has many causes.
 Some are caused by disease.
-This article focuses mostly upon those causes where you can make changes that may result in a rapid improvement in the diarrhea.
+This article focuses mostly upon those causes where you can make changes that may result in a rapid improvement.

 This type of diarrhea is usually painless and persistent, and there are no signs of disease such as bleeding, anemia, weight loss, or fatigue.
 Frequent loose stools are a daily occurrence.
 There may be occasional normal stools.
 Despite the need to stay within reach of a toilet, the person is otherwise well.